 'Unforgettable': BBC Radio 4

-First broadcast on Tuesday, 31st July 2018 (second broadcast, 6th October) on BBC Radio 4, a reconstructed conversation between Adrian Laing and R.D.
-Laing in the 'Unforgettable' series, available on BBC iplayer: https://www.bbc.co.uk/programmes/b0bcgslz
+was first broadcast on Tuesday, 31st July 2018 (second broadcast, 6th October) on BBC Radio 4, a reconstructed conversation between Adrian Laing and R.D.
+Laing in the 'Unforgettable' series, currently available on BBC iplayer: https://www.bbc.co.uk/programmes/b0bcgslz

 'Sanity, Madness and the Family'

-was reissued as a Routledge Classic in 2016 with a great introduction by Dame Hilary Mantel.
+was reissued as a Routledge Classic in 2016 with a great introduction by the late Dame Hilary Mantel.

 Anthony Stadlen and Dame Hilary Mantel (twice Booker prize winner) hosted day-long seminars on the 11 families featured in 'Sanity, Madness and the Family' by R.D.
-Laing and Aaron Esterson.
+Laing and Aaron Esterson, twice with Adrian Laing as co-presenter.
 For further details of this and other seminars see Anthony Stadlen's blog: http://anthonystadlen.blogspot.co.uk/

 Dramatisations of the life and works of RD Laing: